glome/glome-wp/readme.txt

 == How to add widgets? ==

-The widgets of the plugin can be added to the Widget area once the credentials are granted.
+The widgets of the plugin can be added to the Widget area once the API credentials are granted.
 Navigate to "Appearance -> Widgets" in the Wordpress admin pages and drag and drop the following widgets from the "Available Widgets" list to the "Widget Area":